Receiving Orders (Scanner)

 If you have barcoded items on the order simply scan a product to be received.
 If an order is found that has not yet been received it will show in a list.
 Simply select the order you are receiving to start the receive.

-If there are no barcoded items or Supply'd QR you can tap Search Orders and enter the Purchase Order number or supplier name to locate the order.
+If there are no barcoded items or Supply'd QR you can tap Search Orders and enter the Purchase Order number or supplier name, or, in the case of a transfer, the Transfer Order number to locate the order.

 Please Note: Most suppliers will provide the purchase order number in an order reference which matches what was sent from Supply'd.